civican/legisinfo/42-1/bills/C-60/bill_text.md

 Subsection 10.1(7) of the English version of the `Motor Vehicle Safety Act` is replaced by the following:

-**(7)** The Minister may, by order, require any company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed to give a notice of non-compliance in the manner specified **in** the **order**, if the Minister considers that it is in the interest of safety.
+**(7)** The Minister may, by order, require any company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed to give a notice of non-compliance in the manner specified in the order, if the Minister considers that it is in the interest of safety.

 ### Employment Equity Act